sterlingwes/genocide-club/README.md

 Where to find / place things:

-- `site/src/pages/[...slug].astro` is the main template used to generate the visualization pages
+- [site/src/pages/[...slug].astro](site/src/pages/[...slug].astro) is the main template used to generate the visualization pages
-- `site/src/lib/timeline` is the core animation sequencing logic, run at build time and not included as client-side JS
+- [site/src/lib/server/timeline.ts](site/src/lib/timeline) is the core animation sequencing logic, run at build ("server") time
-- `site/src/lib/browser` has any javascript we run in the browser or referenced in a script tag in the page template
+- [site/src/lib/browser](site/src/lib/browser) has any javascript we run in the browser or referenced in a script tag in the page template